vamshi726/157-Days-Of-Code-Challange/Password-Generator/README.md

 4. The generated password will be displayed in the input field.
 5. Click the "Copy" button to copy the password to the clipboard.

+## Deployment

+The application is deployed and can be accessed [here](https://password-generator-32chars.vercel.app/).

 ## Technologies Used

 - React